mmomtchev/everything-json/README.md

 An experiment in computer futility

-# Background (The IT industry *JSON* problem)
+# Background (The IT industry's *JSON* problem)

-Recently, when debugging a small and barely noticeable delay when refreshing website that I manage, I found that it was caused by parsing a relatively big `JSON` file.
+Recently, when debugging a small and barely noticeable delay when refreshing a website that I manage, I found that it was caused by parsing a relatively big `JSON` file.
 The rabbit hole ran very deep on that one.
 I vaguely remembered while working on `gdal-async` some years ago that there was one hugely problematic API call that couldn't be made to work without blocking the event loop - consuming GeoJSON data.

-I quickly discovered that I was far from the first one to be confronted with this astonishing issue in modern IT.
+I quickly discovered that I was far from being the first one to be confronted with this astonishing issue in modern IT.
 As I went on exploring the various solutions people had found, I was stunned to find that there was even a SIMD-enabled library that used the AVX instruction set to speed up JSON parsing.
 As SIMD is definitely not the very first thing that comes to mind when thinking about JSON, I went through various research papers and presentations.

 *(If you, just like me, are curious about it - there is an AVX instruction that allows to do 32 table lookups at the same time)*